Roly5573/Advice-Project/README.md

 - General Advice, Government, and Social Media Links.
 ![Alt text](assets/rmedia/readme_footer.png)
 - All links open in a new tab or window.

+# Deployment
+## The Project was deployed as follows:

+- Signed in to Git Hub and opened the [Advice-Project Repository](https://github.com/Roly5573/Advice-Project)
+- Selected Settings and navigated to Pages under the Code and Automation menu.
+- Under the Build and Deployment menu, Deploy from a branch was chosen from the Source dropdown.
+- My Branch called main was selected, along with the root of the repository, and saved.
+- A message box informed me that the site was now deployed and live, together with the website link.
 # Feedback from Users
 - First impession is good, but needs more contacts.
 - Plenty of information sources all in one place.
 Nicely laid out, covers local services with current times and places.